 In January: SMASH meets twice a week for rehearsals.
 It is crucial to the productivity of the rehearsals for all members to have the lines memorized.
 Sometimes rehearsals are planned according to Acts, so depending on what acts they are in, sometimes actors are not required to attend

 In February: We begin to meet three times a week for rehearsals.

 In March: SMASH enters “Crunch week”, which is exactly what is sounds like.
 SMASH uses the week before the performance to eat, sleep and breath Shakespeare up to eight hours in a day so as to make the play a great one.
 Finally, we’re ready, and SMASH performs.
-Historically performances were 3 or 4 times in one week.
-In 2012 a second week was added, for a total of 6 performances.
+Historically performances were 2 or 3 times in one week. often a second week of shows is added with one practice day between, for a total of 4-6 performances.
 Sometimes those plays are done by two casts, or understudies.